sudu-13/Phishing-email-Analysis/README.md

 # 6. Analyze Email Headers
 Important fields:
 # From
-Shows sender address.
+Shows the sender's address.
 # Reply-To
-May redirect responses to attacker.
+May redirect responses to the attacker.
 # Return-Path
-Shows actual sending address.
+Shows the actual sending address.
 # Received
 Shows email route.
 # Message-ID